WE MUST ACCEPT FINITE DISAPPOINTMENT BUT NEVER LOSE INFINITE HOPE…

 “Hope” to win a lottery?

 Having said that, it does not and should not mean that hope is used for selfish personal gain.
 Hope for frivolous and personal objectives normally does not work.
 For example, you may be powering your hope sufficiently, but what are you actually hoping for?
-If you’re hoping to win a lottery, and tour the world, it is unlikely that the Universe will conspire to enable your passage, as it would hardly seem a purpose worthy of fulfilment.
+If you’re hoping to win a lottery, and tour the world, it is unlikely that the Universe will conspire to enable your passage, as it would hardly seem a purpose worthy of fulfillment.

 Hope and health